XiaowenK/ImageNet_Pretrained/README.md

 # How to use?
 ### Dependencies
 WIP
+Please also install the [Nvidia apex module](https://github.com/NVIDIA/apex) to speeding up the training and saving GPU memory.
 ### Prepare the data
 First, download the dataset above and put them into the /database folder.
 Then unzip them in the /database folder by following commands:
 ```